slemiere/enter-the-daggerverse/runbooks/english/02-getting-started-with-Dagger.md

 > [!TIP]
 > For this codelab, the easiest way to create an account on **Dagger cloud** is to use `Sign in with GitHub` button.

-At login, create an organization named `devfest`.
+At login, create an organization named `devoxx`.
 A token will be given, export it in you terminal:

 ```bash